-Taking care of your furnace can help more than you’d think in the period in between furnace service appointments.
-One of the simplest, and essential, ways to take care of your furnace is by switching out your furnace filter.
-Having a clogged air filter can contribute to a host of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.
+Caring for your furnace can help more than you’d think in the period in between furnace service appointments.
+One of the easiest, and essential, ways to care for your furnace lies in switching out your furnace filter.
+Having a dirty air filter can contribute to a host of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are every month.

-So what goes in to consideration when you should change your furnace filter?
+So what goes in to consideration when you should replace your furnace filter?

-- Home habits: if you have pets in your home, it might make sense to replace your filter more often due to pet dander.
-If someone in your family has allergies or asthma, contemplate switching out your home’s air filter more regularly to help ease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to change your filter more often due to pet dander.
+If you have someone in the house that has allergies or asthma, contemplate switching out your home’s air filter more regularly to help with their symptoms.

-Now you’re likely wondering how to change your furnace filter.
+Now you’re probably wondering how to replace your furnace filter.
 Inevitably this will change depending on what furnace you have, but typically:

-At Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Stevenson Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 614-334-3192 or arrange an appointment with us online.

-- Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.
+- Open or remove the air filter panel close to the bottom of your furnace to expose an open compartment.

-- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.
+- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.

-- When adding the new filter, inspect the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the correct direction.
+- When adding the new filter, check the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the proper direction.
 In the majority of cases, the arrow should point at the main part (or top) of the furnace.